 In this task type, students listen to a recording of a short conversation between two speakers in a school context.
 Students then answer one question about the conversation.

 Aligned 2012 ELD Standards: PI.A.1, PI.B.5, PII.A.2

-Listen to a conversation between a teacher and a girl.
+Listen to a conversation between a girl and a boy.
 Listen carefully.
 You will hear the conversation only once.
 After listening, you will answer a question.